Adversarial Machine Learning Phases of Matter

-To illustrate how this works, we first train a 3D CNN with numerically simulated data (for details, see \cite{VMLPMSup}).
-Fig. \ref{fig:3DTI}(a) shows the training accuracy and the loss with increasing iterations.
-The training accuracy increases rapidly at the beginning of the training process and then saturate at a high value ($\approx99\%$).
-After the training, we fix the model parameters of the CNN and utilize the FGSM, PGD and MIM methods to generate adversarial perturbations (for details, see\cite{VMLPMSup}).
-Fig. \ref{fig:3DTI}(b) shows the confidence probabilities of the classification of a sample with $\chi^{(\text{m})}=1$ as functions of the MIM iterations.
-From this figure, $P(\chi^{(\text{m})}=1)$ decreases rapidly as the iteration number increases and converges to a small value ($\approx2\%)$ after about eight iterations.
-Meanwhile, $P(\chi^{(\text{m})}=2)$ increases rapidly and converges to a large value ($\approx98\%$), indicating a misclassification of the CNN\textemdash after about eight iterations, the sample originally from the category $\chi^{(\text{m})}=1$ is misclassified to belong to the category $\chi^{(\text{m})}=2$ with a confidence level $\approx98\%$.
-In addition, as shown in Fig. \ref{fig:3DTI}(c-d), the obtained adversarial sample looks like the same as the original legitimate sample.
-They only differ by an tiny amount of noise that is imperceptible to human eyes.
+\diff{We first train a 3D CNN with numerically simulated data.
+The training curve is shown in Fig. \ref{fig:3DTI}(a) and the accuracy on validation data saturates at a high value ($\approx99\%$) \cite{VMLPMSup}.} After the training, we fix the model parameters of the CNN and utilize the Fast Gradient Sign Method (FGSM) \cite{Madry2017Towards}, projected gradient descent (PGD) \cite{Madry2017Towards} and Momentum Iterative Method (MIM) \cite{dong2018boosting} to generate adversarial perturbations \cite{papernot2018cleverhans}.
+Fig. \ref{fig:3DTI}(b) shows the confidence probabilities of the classification of a sample with $\chi^{({m})}=0$ as functions of the MIM iterations.
+From this figure, $P(\chi^{({m})}=0)$ decreases rapidly as the iteration number increases and converges to a small value ($\approx2\%)$ after about eight iterations.
+Meanwhile, $P(\chi^{({m})}=1)$ increases rapidly and converges to a large value ($\approx98\%$), indicating a misclassification of the classifier\textemdash after about eight iterations, the sample originally from the category $\chi^{({m})}=0$ is misclassified to belong to the category $\chi^{({m})}=1$ with a confidence level $\approx98\%$ \cite{VMLPMSup}. \diff{ We note that a direct calculation of the topological invariant through integration confirms that $\chi^{(\text{m})}=0$ for this adversarial example, indicating that the tiny perturbation would not affect the traditional methods.}